Backing up and restoring Gmail forms part of our cloud service offering. For more on what functionality we support, click here.

 1. On the home page for the relevant Gmail backup set, click on Backup selection > Edit.

-2. Select the name(s) of the account(s) you want to add to this backup set and click Save.
-(You can also use the Search field to find a specific account.)
+2. Select/deselect the name(s) of the account(s) you want to add to/remove from this backup set and click Save.
 Click Backup to start a backup or Cancel to go back.

 3. The number of accounts selected will show under Backup selection on the backup set's home page.